MaximPuda/MaximPuda/README.md

 Hello my friend!
 When I was 8 years old, my parents bought me my first game console.
 I discovered incredible new worlds and it changed my life forever.
 Since then, I have dreamed of creating my own worlds and sharing them with my friends.
 And now I am happy that I have such an opportunity.

-At the moment I'm developing hyper-casual games for mobile platforms and I'm happy to share them with you.
-I don't have much experience, but I work on it every day, improving my skills and learning new technologies.
+At the moment I'm developing hyper-casual games for mobile platforms and I'm happy to share them with you!